1. I’m nervous about counseling. What if this isn’t a good fit.

 2. My problems are so overwhelming.
 I don’t know where to start.

 One beauty of therapy is that over time, challenges and problems no longer seem so entangled.
 We find light and we open pathways.
 Simply talk about that overwhelming feeling can be so helpful.
+Taking the first step to come to one appointment is the best place to start.

 3. Should I come alone or bring my child or my partner?
 I don’t know who needs therapy more, or where to begin.